Milestone-Proposal:Realization of Blue Light Emitting Diode, 1989-1993

 Justification of name in citation

-In 1989, Isamu Akasaki and Hiroshi Amano achieved crystal growth and pn junction of gallium nitride (GaN), suitable for blue light emission.
-In 1993, Shuji Nakamura realized a high-brightness blue light emitting diode (LED).
+In 1989, Isamu Akasaki and Hiroshi Amano achieved crystal growth and p-n junction of gallium nitride (GaN), suitable for blue light emission.
+In 1993, Shuji Nakamura realized a high-brightness blue light-emitting diode (LED).
 Blue LEDs are used in many fields, such as lighting, and have significantly contributed to the expansion of various industries.
-For this achievement, the three were awarded the Nobel Prize in Physics in 2014.
-The reason for the award was "the invention of a blue light emitting diode that enabled a high-brightness, power-saving white light source."
+For this achievement, the three were awarded the Nobel Prize in Physics in 2014 [18].
+The reason for the award was "the invention of a blue LED that enabled a high-brightness, power-saving white light source."
 This shows that their research has had a tremendous impact on the scientific community and society as a whole.

 Advances in science and technology: The invention of blue LEDs has led to breakthroughs not only in lighting technology but also in many fields such as medicine, communications, and electronics.
 Given such a wide range of influences, inscribing their names on plaques is necessary to convey their historical significance to future generations.